TheExperiment/YOURLS/CONTRIBUTING.md

 Feature requests are welcome.

 Take a moment to find out whether your idea fits the scope and goals of the project.
-Check also the [RoadMap](https://github.com/YOURLS/YOURLS/wiki/Road-Map), maybe your idea is already planned.
+Check also the [Road Map](https://github.com/YOURLS/YOURLS/issues/milestones), maybe your idea is already planned.

 It's up to you to make a strong case to convince the project's developers of the merits of this feature.